How to Pick the ‘Favored’ End

 Theoretically, a good way to understand the orientation of any finish line is by visualizing “ladder rungs,” or imaginary lines drawn on the water perpendicular to the wind direction.
 At an upwind finish, the favored end is the one on the lower ladder rung (since you are climbing up the ladder and you’ll get to this one first).
 At a downwind finish, the favored end is on the higher ladder rung.

-One way to determine the favored end of the finishing line is to look at the angle of boats as they cross the line.
-Unless the line is square, one tack (port or starboard) will be more perpendicular to the line.
+favored end of the finishing line is to look at the angle of boats as they

+be more perpendicular to the line.
+At an upwind finish, you should finish at the end that is on your leeward side when you are sailing the more perpendicular tack.
+In this photo, for example, you can see the scow #2180 is sailing almost straight across the line on port tack, so the near end is favored by a lot.
 There are a couple of corollaries to this rule of thumb.
 First, if one tack is more perpendicular to the line, the other tack is more parallel to it.
 Avoid sailing on this parallel tack any longer than needed to get to the line.
 Second, at a downwind finish, the favored end is the one on your windward side when you are sailing the more perpendicular jibe.
+JH Peterson photo |

 In practice, however, you can’t see ladder rungs, so it’s not always easy to identify the favored end of the finish line.
 Here are a few ideas: